Edwards-Wilkinson limit for a stochastic advection-diffusion PDE: Introduction

 as \(n\rightarrow\infty\), where \( q_t(x) \) is the standard \(d-\)dimensional heat kernel with a specific diffusivity and \( \Psi(t,x) \) is an appropriate space-time stationary random field (see \cite[Section 3]{Dunlap-Gu} for more details).
 Instead, what we are interested in is the behavior of

-where \(\theta_n(t,x):=n^{d}\theta( n^2 t, n x )\), viewed as a random element of a Sobolev space with negative order.
+where \(\theta^n(t,x):=n^{d}\theta( n^2 t, n x )\), viewed as a random element of a Sobolev space with negative order.
 Our main result shows that \( \cX_n(t,x)\) converges in distribution to an explicit Gaussian limit, confirming the predictions of \cite{PhysPaper1}, see \textbf{Theorem \ref{thm:Main_thm}} for the precise statement.
+We also mention \cite{rel_paper_1, rel_paper_3, rel_paper_2} for related results on discrete models.
 Clearly \( n^{d} \theta(n^2 t, n x) \) corresponds to the density of \( n^{-1}X_{n^2 t}\) and therefore, the result of \cite{Dunlap-Gu} corresponds to a quenched local central limit theorem for the diffusion, with a random correction due to the presence of \(\Psi\).
 This result yields a quenched invariance principle as well, i.e., for almost all realizations of \( V(t,x) \), \( (n^{-1}X_{n^2 t})_{t\in[0,T]} \) converges to a Brownian motion with an effective diffusivity \( D_{\rm eff} \).
 In this context, \( \cX_n(t,x) \) can be seen as the next order correction to this invariance principle.
 Formally, we can write

 where \( \cR_n \) denotes a (mean zero) random term that goes to \(0\), almost surely as \(n\rightarrow0\).
 Our main result is a central limit theorem for this error term (see \textbf{Remark \ref{Rem:CLT_Correction}} for more details).
 Finally, we point out that by taking the noise \( V(t,x) \) in \eqref{eq:transport} to be a vector space-time white noise, the equation is a singular SPDE, and as such it does not make any sense\footnote{When \(V(t,x)\) has the regularity of the spacetime white noise the product \( \nabla\cdot (\theta V)\) does not make sense. }.
 Even worse, a formal computation, using the scaling properties of the space-time white noise, shows that it is scaling supercritical for all \( d\geq1 \), which means the theories of regularity structures \cite{Hairer} or paracontrolled distributions \cite{GIP15} cannot be used to make sense of the equation.
 Here, the noises we consider have better regularity, but in our scaling regime, they converge to the spacetime white noise.
 As such, our result can also be seen as studying the behavior of a supercritical SPDE.
 In fact, the Gaussian fluctuations of \eqref{eq:fluctuations_quant} that we prove here are analogous to recent results regarding fluctuations of supercritical SPDEs (see \cite{mSHE1, mSHE2, KPZ, Burgers}).